SUBHASH-S-M/Crash_data_anlytics_BCG/README.md

 #$BASE_PATH is the base location for code reference
 ```

 ### Dev Side

 - Dev notebooks can found here and the development was done in Google Collab
   [Collab Notebook Offline](docs/dev_v2_case_study.ipynb)
+- loggers can be pulled from [loggers location git ](logs/)

+### Future Additions
+- `Tech Diagram` to be added soon!!!
+- `Adding Github Action yaml` for codeql analysis and CICD.
+- `Enhanced logging  and Exception handling` enhancing  the loggers and exceptional handling a bit more
+- `Visualisation Addition` optional parms which can give appropriate charts,graphs for the questions